Tex27/qb-lock/README.md

 # qb-lockpick
- NoPixel Based Lockpick for QBFramework all credits go to Nathan#8860, i only did an nopixel inpired reskin Nathan's github: https://github.com/NathanERP
+ NoPixel Based Lockpick for QBFramework all credits go to Nathan#8860, i only did the UI change Nathan's github: https://github.com/NathanERP